CraftAcademyLabs/ca_course/atm_challenge/atm_challenge.md

 #### Variables

 Variables in Ruby can contain data of any type.
 You can use variables in your Ruby programs without any declarations.
-Variable name itself denotes its scope (local, global, instance, etc.).
+Variable name itself denotes its scope (local, global, instance, class.).

 - A local variable (declared within an object) name consists of a lowercase letter (or an underscore) followed by name characters (`balance`, `cyrrent_collection`).
 - An instance variable name starts with an `@` sign followed by a name (`@sign`, `@name`, etc).